jackmott/jackmott.github.io/_posts/2016-8-20-when-bigo-foolsya.markdown

 | Linked List | O(n)    |  O(1)  |

 <br/>
-Array Lists are problematic for insertion, at a minimum it has to copy every single element in the array to move them over by 1 to make space for the inserted element, making it O(n).
+Array Lists are problematic for insertion, at a minimum it has to copy every single element beyond the insertion point in the array to move them over by 1 to make space for the inserted element, making it O(n).
 Sometimes it will also have to reallocate a new, bigger array to make room for the insertion.
 This doesn't change the Big O time complexity, but does take time, and waste memory.
 So it seems for our use case, where insert happens 5 times more often than iterating, that the best choice is clear.
 As long as n is large enough, Linked List should perform better overall.